This isn’t a complete guide to Google Webmaster Tools (aka Search Console).

 We recommend the Yoast SEO plugin when crafting pages and posting meta.
 This handy WordPress plugin offers several autogenerated sitemaps.
 Yoast typically sets this as sitemap_index.xml.

 Site not getting the rankings and traffic you expected?
 There could be a few errors!

 Webmaster Tools displays this information in the Coverage section.

 - Crawl issues

 We recommend filing them by priority – fix those 404s!
-Then, submit the URL back into Google using the URL Inspection tool.
-This should fix those errors having your site run optimally.
+Then, submit the URL back to Google using the URL Inspection tool.
+This should fix those errors by having your site running optimally.

 See Who’s Linking to Your Site for Link Building